Presidents From Trump to Carter Honor Barbara Bush's Legacy

 Her commitment to her family, her literacy legacy, and of course, her vivacious attitude.

 Politics was put to the side Tuesday night as tributes to the extraordinary life of Barbara Bush poured in.
-The 93-year-old matriarch of the Bush political dynasty passed away Tuesday, just days after her family announced she was in “failing health” and was seeking comfort care.
+The 92-year-old matriarch of the Bush political dynasty passed away Tuesday, just days after her family announced she was in “failing health” and was seeking comfort care.

 Politicians from both sides of the aisle honored Bush’s legacy including all of the living former Presidents and First Ladies.